What’s That Creepy Third Eyelid in Dogs and Cats?

 Appearing from opaque to clear, many species of animals have them.
 Unless our dogs and cats spend a lot of time in tall grasses and brush, they’ve sort of lost the need for that third eyelid mainly because they no longer have to hunt prey to earn a living.

 But, wild species sure need it.
 Sliding across the eye horizontally or diagonally, the nictitating membrane has a variety of functions.

 Some species of animals can deploy the membrane at will, while in others it’s a matter of reflex.

-Predators usually deploy the nictitating membrane while hunting and feeding, to minimize damage caused by struggling prey.
+Predators usually deploy the nictitating membrane while hunting and feeding in order to minimize damage caused by struggling prey.

-While most prey isn’t in a position to fight back effectively, their teeth, claws, fur and feathers can come into close proximity to the predator’s eyes, potentially causing injury.
+While most prey are not in a position to fight back effectively, their teeth, claws, fur and feathers can come into close proximity to the predator’s eyes, potentially causing injury.

 We’re all familiar with the shark’s nictitating membrane because we always get a good look at it (especially during shark week) as the shark bites down on something.

 It doesn’t matter that the prey is torn to shreds.
 The turbulence in the water surrounding the activity keeps the eyes vulnerable.

 While chasing prey, or navigating the landscape in brush and grass, the third eyelid in land animals protects the eyes from abrasions and plant debris.

 For birds, the nictitating membrane protects the eye from the considerable airborne dust and debris they encounter during flight, and it also protects their eyes while feeding their young.